HLammers/cybo-drummer/README.md

 <img src="/images/velocity_curves_scaling.svg" align="right" width="300px" height="300px">

 ###### min velocity / max velocity
-*
+* Set a minimum or maximum velocity to adjust the range of velocity values set out to the output trigger
+* Minimum velocity sets the lowest value sent out (at the minimum input velocity of 1)
+* Maximum velocity sets the highest value sent out (at the maximim input velocity of 127)
 > [!NOTE]
-> Minimum and maximum velocity are linked to the [velocity curve](#velocity-curve) setting: the velocity curve is scaled to the output range set by minimum and maximum velocity.<br clear="right"/>
+> Minimum and maximum velocity are linked to the [velocity curve](#velocity-curve) setting: the velocity curve is scaled to the output range set by minimum and maximum velocity.

+> [!CAUTION]
+> MIDI velocity only has a resolution of 127 steps (1 to 127 – 0 is note off).
+Adjusting the velocity curve significantly reduces that resolution and adjusting minimum and/or maximum velocity reduces it even further.

 > [!IMPORTANT]
 > Channel, note, note off settings and velocity dynamics settings cc relate to the above selected output trigger.
 This is indicated by the orange bar between output device/trigger and channel.<br clear="right"/>